 Kristin Andrews, Department of Philosophy, is a Tier 2 York Research Chair in Animal Minds.
 Her interests are in animal and child social cognition and moral development.
 She has worked with dolphins in Hawaii and orangutans in Borneo.
 Her research area is in the philosophy of psychology.
 Her first book, Do Apes Read Minds?, was published by MIT Press in 2012.
 She is in the Faculty of Liberal Arts & Professional Studies, Department of Philosophy.
 Faculty Profile

 Isabella Bakker, Department of Political Science, received a Tier 1 York Research Chair in Global Economic Governance, Gender and Human Rights.
 Bakker’s research places a critical lens on global economic policy and governance practices.
 She is also examining reproductive healthcare, education, and welfare policies, in the aftermath of the 2008 global financial crisis with the central aim of supporting the development of progressive, human-centred economic theories and policies.
-Research Profile
+Faculty Profile

 Jimmy Huang, School of Information Technology, is a Tier 2 York Research Chair in Big Data Analytics.
 His research focuses on the areas of information retrieval, big data and their applications to the web and medical healthcare.
 The objective of his research program is to overcome limitations of existing information retrieval methods and to formally develop a new retrieval paradigm called context-sensitive and task-aware information search for big data.
-Research Profile
+Faculty Profile

 For more information on the York Research Chairs program, please visit the York Research website.